JKamlah/escriptorium_python_connector/README.md

 ## Version History

+* 0.2.0 - Add bulk transription operations.
+        - Add a read timeout parameter to the connector
 * 0.1.28 - Increase websocket timeout when downloading large transcriptions
 * 0.1.22 - Add an optional `archived` field to GetAbbreviatedTranscription
 * 0.1.21 - add bulk_update of lines